network dandelionBlack outline of a dandelion seedhead resembling a network diagram

 What happens if I, as the administrator, violate the social norms of my own community?
 In other words, what happens if the person with all the real power is the problem?

-I know that people have been working on this issue, but as far as I'm aware it's nowhere near resolved.
+People need to be able to jump ship and migrate their accounts, seamlessly and wholly, to other servers.
+In recent years we have gained limited support for this: it is now possible to move to a new server and keep your followers, followed users, and block lists.
+However, your old posts remain on the original server.
 As it stands right now, the fact that you can't uproot and take your stuff with you from one site to another means there is a very real kind of lock-in.
 This helps with enforcement (as I said above) but is a huge liability when it's simply the choice of the individual to move.

 Let people keep things in the community